 WHAT SHOULD YOU DO?

 - Avoid sailing in the buoyed channel area, avoid sailing within 0.5 nautical mile of the Dublin Bay buoy and in the separation schemes, (see illustration below).This is especially critical in periods of reduced visibility.
 When obliged to cross the fairway, cross at right angles to the traffic flow.
-Also obey rule 9 of the Collision Regulations by either keeping to the starboard side of the channel or if the water depth allows outside the buoyed channel.

 - Keep a good lookout.
 Be aware of all ship movements, especially astern of you.